particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 ### Land pattern

-The land pattern for the M.2 connector on the M SoM is:
+The land pattern for the M.2 connector on the M-SoM is:

 {{imageOverlay src="/assets/images/b-series/b-series-connector.png" alt="M.2 Connector" class="full-width"}}